fairpm/.github/profile/README.md

 ### 🚀 Technology

-The FAIR Package Manager is a decentralized alternative to the central WordPress.org plugin and theme ecosystem, designed to return control to WordPress hosts and developers.
+The FAIR Package Manager is a decentralized alternative to the central WordPress.org plugin and theme ecosystem.
+Services on WordPress.org are expensive to maintain and centralized.
+In order to help strengthen the future of the whole WordPress ecosystem, FAIR was built to reduce reliance and burden on the central WordPress.org services.
 It operates as a drop-in WordPress plugin, seamlessly replacing existing centralized services with a federated, open-source infrastructure.

 There are two core pillars of the FAIR system:

-* **API Replacement:** It replaces communication with WordPress.org APIs (such as update checks and event feeds) using local or FAIR-governed alternatives.
+* **API Replacement:** FAIR provides replacement implementations of the key services that are currently centralized on WordPress.org.
+It replaces services such as update checks and event feeds with local or FAIR-governed alternatives.
 Some features—like browser version checks—are handled entirely within the plugin using embedded logic (e.g., browserslist).

 * **Decentralized Package Management:** FAIR introduces a new package distribution model for themes and plugins.
 It supports opt-in packages that use the FAIR protocol and enables hosts to configure their own mirrors for plugin/theme data using AspirePress or their own domains.
 While stable plugins currently use mirrors of WordPress.org, future versions will fully support FAIR-native packages.